 Fundraising is a mandatory requirement for each sport.
-Fundraising is important and needed in order for each sport to meet their monetary needs and to sustain a positive growth in each individual sport.
-Each sport has their option as to what Fundraisers they choose to use.
-For "team building some suggested Pledge type options are: ☐ Hit a Thons, Free Throws, Free kicks, Foodies, Auctions, etc. Teams are also encouraged to do donation type fundraisers such as: ☐ Utilizing companies like Blast Athletics, Eteams sports, personal donations from family and friends &/or seeking donations from community businesses. \square Each team is required to bring in a minimum of \$2000. ☐ Every athlete is responsible and required to fundraising in order to participate in their sport.
-It is necessary to fundraise in order to pay for off campus venues, i.e....Big League Dreams, Harveston Park for baseball games, Torrey Pines Park for practices, Birdsall park for soccer games and practices, Rancho Community for football games, etc..., uniforms, gas and maintenance for the vans, (transportation), maintenance and repairs for our fields and gym, Lights, officials, Insurance, miscellaneous fees and expanding each sports program with new and better equipment.
-You can "opt out" of all fundraisers by paying an additional \$200 towards the sports fees, per sport...
-The fee would need to be paid at the time of the sports fee in order for the athlete to participate.
-Parent Signature
+The athletic department will assist in assigning and organizing fundraisers for each of the seasons (Fall, Winter, Spring).
+Teams may do additional team building fundraisers.

+- Hit a thons, free throws, free kicks, foodies, garage sales, etc. - Utilizing companies like Blast Athletics and Adrenaline or personal donations from family and friends. - Each team is required to bring in a minimum of \$2,000. - Every athlete is responsible for fundraising.
+There is a \$250 opt out of fundraising fee that will be charged to your school account if the athlete/family does not participate.

+It is necessary to fundraise to pay for off campus venues, i.e...Big League Dreams, Harveston Park, Torrey Pines Park, Birdsall Park, Rancho Community for playoff games, etc...., uniforms, gas and maintenance for the vans, miscellaneous fees and expanding each sports program with new and better equipment.

+You can opt out of all fundraisers by paying an additional \$200 towards the sports fees, per sport.
+The fee would need to be paid at the time of the sports fee for the athlete to participate.

+Date: -

+Parent Name Printed:

+Parent Signature:

+Player Name Printed:

 Player Signature